Manage Audits

 }

-The information returned for each request includes the time of the request’s creation, the start and end times of the period for which records are required, a download URL for retrieval of a compressed file that contains the log files, and the progress-status of the request.
+This endpoint returns the time the export job request was created, the start and end time of the log file period, a download URL for the compressed file containing the log files, and the status of the request.

 "data": [